 Utility room: With washing machine.

-Lounge area: Large, beamed with wooden floor, gas wood burner, 32" Freeview TV, DVD player, iPod dock and doors to balcony.
+First Floor: Living area: Large, beamed with wooden floor, gas wood burner, 32" Freeview TV, DVD player, iPod dock and doors to balcony.

 Kitchen area: Beamed with electric oven, gas hob, microwave, fridge/freezer and dishwasher.